mongodb/mongo-spark/doc/1-sparkSQL.md

 ```

 -----
-*Note:* Unlike RDD's when using `filters` with DataFrames or SparkSQL the underlying Mongo Connector code will construct an aggregation
+*Note:* Unlike RDD's when using `filters` with Datasets or SparkSQL the underlying Mongo Connector code will construct an aggregation
 pipeline to filter the data in MongoDB before sending it to Spark.

 -----